 Pre – Construction Stage

 All project appraisal during the pre-construction phase aims to predict potential financial gains for the client and the contractor.
-BIM is useful for providing a framework for evaluating the project’s viability and for assessing the building’s future performance in terms of regulations pertaining to functionality and constructability.
+BIM is useful for providing a framework for evaluating the project’s viability and for assessing the building’s future performance in terms of regulations about functionality and constructability.
 Studies on energy, acoustics, and illumination are now being conducted and studied.
 They will eventually significantly impact the outcome if adequately examined.
 With the conventional method, performing this kind of sustainability analysis was impossible.
 Because design and construction shareholders are involved, the initial cost of using a BIM system is more incredible.

 Construction Stage